 Traveling around the world can be a little more convenient if you have a French passport.
-Currently, the French passport is the fourth most powerful passport in the world, and offers citizens of the country visa-free or visa-on-arrival entry to 173 nations.
-As France is a part of the European Union, French citizens have an added advantage of moving around or living in other EU member countries without a visa, though they would require an ID.
+French passport is the third most powerful passport in the world and offers citizens of the country visa-free or visa-on-arrival entry to 178 nations.
+France is also a part of the European Union, thus French citizens have an added advantage of moving around or living in other EU member countries without a visa, though they would require an ID.

-Currently, there are 31 nation which provide French Citizens freedom of movement.
-These include both the EU members and a few non-EU countries.
+French Citizens are offered freedom of movement in several nations, including EU members and a few non-EU countries.
 Some of these nations where the French can freely move or live are; Austria, the Netherlands, Norway, Poland, Spain, Sweden, Belgium, the United Kingdom, Iceland, Switzerland, and others.

-Apart from these, there are a large number of countries which do not require French citizens to apply for a visa.
-Some prominent nations that fall in this category include South Korea, New Zealand, Turkey, Ukraine, South Africa, Singapore, Thailand, the Philippines, Serbia, the United Arab Emirates and many more.
+Apart from these, there are many countries which do not require French citizens to apply for a visa.
+Some prominent nations that fall in this category include South Korea, New Zealand, Turkey, Ukraine, South Africa, Singapore, Thailand, the Philippines, Serbia, the United Arab Emirates, and many more.

-There are quite a few nations which provide French tourists e-visa facilities.
+Few nations also avail French tourists e-visa facilities.
 These are Gabon, India, Kenya, Kuwait, Azerbaijan, and Myanmar.
-Sri Lanka offers Electronic travel authorization, Australia provides e-visitor facilities.
+Sri Lanka offers Electronic travel authorization and Australia provides e-visitor facilities.